SSSniperWolf: Early

-Alia Shelesh was born on October 22, 1992, in Liverpool, England.
+Shelesh was born on October 22, 1992, in Liverpool.
 Her family moved to the United States when she was six, at which age she started playing video games.

 Shelesh started uploading videos to her YouTube channel "sexysexysniper", consisting of Let's Plays of games such as Call of Duty.
 This channel was active in 2011 and 2012.
 She moved to the SSSniperWolf channel in 2013, on which her first video was a compilation of fails in Call of Duty: Black Ops II.
 She derived her handle from Sniper Wolf, a character from the Metal Gear video game series.

 Shift to reaction videos

-In 2016, she featured on Day of Doom, an event that was hosted by id Software.
+In 2016, Shelesh featured on Day of Doom, an event hosted by id Software.
 In 2017, she hosted the show Clickbait in which social media influencers competed in unusual challenges.
 The show aired on the subscription service Fullscreen.
 She also made an appearance on FANtasies, an anthology series.

-In early 2017, the genre of her content changed from entirely gaming-oriented to primarily reaction videos.
+In early 2017, the genre of Shelesh's content changed from entirely gaming-oriented to primarily reaction videos.
 That year, her channel grew to over five million subscribers, and she was among the ten entrants in Forbes' "Top Influencers" list in the "Gaming" category for 2017.
 In 2018, she appeared on an episode of Fear Factor and on an episode of Ultimate Expedition.
 In 2019, she was nominated in the 2019 Teen Choice Awards in the category "Choice Gamer" and won the "Favorite Esports Star" award in the 2019 Kids' Choice Sports.
 In 2019 and 2020, she won the Nickelodeon Kids' Choice Awards in the category "favorite gamer".

+From 2020 to present she has collaborated with Dhar Mann Studios on more than 14 web videos playing herself or playing various characters.

 In 2021, YouTube ranked Shelesh third on its "US Top Creators" list.
 In the same year, she won the Gaming Influencer of the Year Award at the American Influencer Awards.

 In 2021, Chinese video game publisher HoYoverse, paid Shelesh $100,000 for reaction videos promoting the gacha video game Genshin Impact; the videos, according to the US Federal Trade Commission (FTC), "depict a fake loot box prize win, in a way that would have been impossible in the Genshin Impact game".
 The FTC alleged that these videos were one of the instances of HoYoverse's deceptive microtransaction practices targeting children, and the company settled the FTC case against it by paying a $20 million settlement fine to the US Department of the Treasury in 2025.